MinishLab/model2vec/docs/usage.md

 from datasets import load_dataset from model2vec.train import StaticModelForClassification

-# Load a distilled model
+# Initialize a classifier from a pre-trained model
 classifer = StaticModelForClassification.from_pretrained("minishlab/potion-base-8M")

 # Load a dataset